Odinkalu demands open trial in El-Rufai 'incitement' case

 The Chief Magistrate’s Court in Kaduna has been hearing the charges behind closed doors since they were filed at the apparent instance of Governor Nasir El-Rufai in March.

-Mr El-Rufai, accused of using repressive tactics against critics, had sparred with Mr Odinkalu, a former head of the National Human Rights Commission in February in a dispute over the number of people killed in an attack in Kajuru, Kaduna State.
+Mr El-Rufai had sparred with Mr Odinkalu, a former head of the National Human Rights Commission in February in a dispute over the number of people killed in an attack in Kajuru, Kaduna State.

-Mr El-Rufai said that about 66 Fulani residents were killed in the mid-February attack.
-The Nigerian Army later gave the same figure after the governor came under public criticism for his comment, which many saw as an attempt to incite the Fulani against Christian minorities of the area in the run up to the general elections.
+Mr El-Rufai had said that about 66 Fulani residents were killed in the mid-February attack.
+The Nigerian Army later gave the same figure.

 The police declined to give casualty estimates from the attack, but stated at the time that suspects had been taken into custody in connection with it.

-Mr Odinkalu was amongst the prominent voices that came down heavily on Mr El-Rufai for his comment on the attack, a function usually left to the police and other law enforcement authorities.
+Mr Odinkalu was amongst the prominent voices that faulted Mr El-Rufai for his comment on the attack.

-The activist also said the governor’s claim of 66 deaths was suspicious because there was no immediate corroboration from other sources, especially traditional and religious leaders in the affected communities.
+The activist had contended that the governor’s claim of 66 deaths was suspicious because there was no immediate corroboration from other sources, especially traditional and religious leaders in the affected communities.

 Subsequently, the Kaduna State authorities filed charges of injurious falsehood and incitement against Mr Odinkalu before a chief magistrate, seeking the activist’s imprisonment.

-The charges were filed even after the police had declined to prosecute Mr Odinkalu after questioning him under an atmosphere the activist described to PREMIUM TIMES as “highly respectful and civilised.”

-Mr Odinkalu’s lawyers have been attending hearings in the matter, which has been largely characterised by what he described as “unnecessary adjournments and secrecy”.
+Mr Odinkalu’s lawyers have been attending hearings in the matter.
+He said the trial has been characterised by “unnecessary adjournments and secrecy”.
 Little progress has been made in the case seven months after it was filed.

 At the last hearing on the matter on October 4, the defence attorneys reiterated their challenge on the jurisdiction of the court and also demanded that further hearing should be in an open court.